Gurstel/blockblast_solver/README.md

 - If solving feels slow, reduce `MAX_BRANCHING_PER_BLOCK`.
 - If Tkinter import fails, install your Python’s Tk bindings (varies by OS).
+ - If detection misses decorated tiles, lower Board fill ratio a little and/or nudge Board S/V offsets.
+ - If blocks are misnamed, use Vision View to verify green tiles align; adjust Block S/V thresholds.